tfpauly/privacy-proxy/draft-private-access-tokens.md

 Failure to present a token can be interpreted as a signal that the client's token budget was exceeded.

-Clients may reuse their token for subsequent requests to the same origin up to `max-age`.
+Clients can redeem a token from a specific challenge up to the `max-age` in the challenge.
+Servers can choose to issue many challenges in a single HTTP 401 response, providing the client with many challenge nonces which can be used to redeem tokens over a longer period of time.

 ## Client Geo-Location {#implement-geolocation}